 module and easily expose pins.

-After applying my soldering-fu I get rewarding result.
+After applying my soldering-fu I got a rewarding result.

-ESP-12 adapter from ElectroDragon got width of 31mm and pin distance match
+ESP-12 adapter from ElectroDragon got the width of 31mm and pin distance match

-ideally to prototype board.
+ideally to the prototype board.
 There is only one problem that adapter width put

-pins into first and last column of the standard 10 column (A-J) breadboard.
+pins into the first and last column of the standard 10 column (A-J) breadboard.

 Which give no ability to connect parallel wires, which was my initial idea.